metrorailings/OwlBlog/content/posts/2022-week-5-insights.md

 Jason Pierre-Paul already a difference maker for these Ravens, despite literally coming off the streets just last week.

 Lamar's deep passing needs touch.
 Twice in critical moments has he overthrown his receiver.

+This Bengals offense has been decoded.
+Pretty shameful.
+Ja'Marr Chase has been as quiet as a doormouse.